elastic/enterprise-search-ruby/README.md

 All requests, if successful, will return an `Elasticsearch::Transport::Transport::Response` instance.
 You can access the response `body`, `headers` and `status`.

 `elasticsearch-transport` defines a [number of exception classes](https://github.com/elasticsearch/elasticsearch-ruby/blob/master/elasticsearch-transport/lib/elasticsearch/transport/transport/errors.rb) for various client and server errors, as well as unsuccessful HTTP responses, making it possible to rescue specific exceptions with desired granularity.
 More details [here](https://github.com/elastic/elasticsearch-ruby/tree/master/elasticsearch-transport#exception-handling).
 You can find the full documentation for `elasticsearch-transport` at [RubyDoc](https://rubydoc.info/gems/elasticsearch-transport).

+The clients pass different options to transport, you can check them out [in the source code](https://github.com/elastic/enterprise-search-ruby/blob/master/lib/elastic/enterprise-search/client.rb) while we set up RubyDocs.

 ### Setting the host and port